AJEvans/dbexamples/src/site/markdown/data.md

 powerful when used across a set of networked machines.
 For more information, see the [Hadoop website](https://hadoop.apache.org/).

 The specification shows the date data held in the database in US-format date strings (i.e. first two digits are month).
-This is the format which the first and last records in tables are listed in within the <span title="Graphical User Interface">GUI</span> after tables are created (these are drawn from the table to prove the data is there).
+This is the format which the first and last records in tables are listed in within the <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> after tables are created (these are drawn from the table to prove the data is there).
 However, as there's no day information in the files I'd want to clarify this requirement with the client with regards the values actually held in storage; I've gone with holding the dates as unformatted date information as this helps with validation, though it would be easy enough to shift this to US-format date strings or display them appropriately in any given output.
-The flat file consumer outputs the dates as <span title="International Organization for Standardization">ISO</span> 2014 / <span title="International Organization for Standardization">ISO</span> 8601-2:2019 standard (YYYY-MM-DD) as these files are not intended to match the database section of the specification, albeit they may be the simplest way to check the data is held.
+The flat file consumer outputs the dates as <span style="text-decoration: underline dotted gray;" title="International Organization for Standardization">ISO</span> 2014 / <span style="text-decoration: underline dotted gray;" title="International Organization for Standardization">ISO</span> 8601-2:2019 standard (YYYY-MM-DD) as these files are not intended to match the database section of the specification, albeit they may be the simplest way to check the data is held.
 The Hadoop files hold dates as US format strings.
 In the absence of day information it is assumed all monthly dates attributed to values in the files are associated with the first day of the month.